FHA Mortgage Guidelines

 • debt to income ratio requirements

 Mortgage rates on FHA loans are one of the lowest out of all mortgage loan programs.
-This is since FHA Loans are insured by the Federal Housing Administration against the borrower defaulting on their FHA loans.
+The Federal Housing Administration insures FHA Loans against borrowers defaulting on FHA loans.
 The Federal Housing Administration, FHA, is not a mortgage lender.
-FHA Loans are originated and funded by banks and mortgage companies who are FHA approved and as long as they follow FHA guidelines on all of the FHA Loans they originate and fund.
+FHA Loans are originated and funded by banks and mortgage companies that are FHA approved as long as they follow FHA guidelines on all FHA Loans they originate and fund.

 FHA Mortgage Guidelines On Credit Scores

-The FHA Loan will be insured by the United States Department of Housing and Urban Development, which is commonly known as HUD, which is the parent of the Federal Housing Administration or FHA.
+The FHA Loan will be insured by the United States Department of Housing and Urban Development, commonly known as HUD, the parent of the Federal Housing Administration or FHA.
 Homebuyers only need a 580 credit score to qualify for a 3.5% down payment FHA home purchase loan.
 Homebuyers with credit scores between 500 and 579 can also qualify for FHA Loans.

-Borrowers with 500 credit scores can qualify for an FHA loan.
-A 10% down payment on a home purchase is required for FHA Borrowers with credit scores of under 580 credit scores.
-Debt to income ratio requirements on FHA Loans is 56.9% DTI for mortgage borrowers who have credit scores of 620 credit scores and higher.
-Debt to income ratio requirements for the borrower with under 620 credit scores is capped at 43% DTI to get an approve/eligible per AUS.
+Borrowers with a 500 credit score can qualify for an FHA loan.
+A 10% down payment on a home purchase is required for FHA Borrowers with under 580 credit scores.
+Debt-to-income ratio requirement on FHA loans is 56.9% DTI for mortgage borrowers with 620 and higher credit scores.
+Debt-to-income ratio requirements for borrowers with under 620 credit scores is capped at 43% DTI to get an approve/eligible per AUS.

 Many hard-working Americans have run into credit issues at one time or another due to the following: